 Volunteer Clothing Ministry

 Joanne is a volunteer who has given many hours of service to the Clothing Ministry, that is offered in the Care Center.
 Joanne does sorting and pricing, and is in charge of the backroom where all this happens.
-She also serves as a board member.
+She has also served as a board member.

 Adam joined the Center of Hope team in June 2016.
 He is a Dordt College graduate with a bachelor's degree in Biblical Studies and Missions & Evangelism and a minor in Sociology.
-He grew up in Ames, Iowa.
-He is married to Michaela Hofer, and they have one child.
+He is currently earning a MDiv at Sioux Falls Seminary.
+He is married to Michaela Hofer, and they have two children.
 He feels privileged to serve at the Center of Hope because it is the perfect environment to tell people the good news of Jesus Christ and to serve the people of Sioux Falls in the name of Jesus.
-He plans to pursue a further degree in seminary as time allows.